Siena Italy: things to do with kids in a day

 - We booked and paid for a tour with Arianna and Friends.
 They arranged a meeting point outside the city centre, close to the sports stadium where there was plenty of parking.
 There were also bus stops.
 Our lovely guide adapted our private tour to our interests and needs.

 - Expect to pay to pee in city centre toilets.
-50 cents was the going rate at the public toilets next to Basilica San Domenico.
 If you prefer, simply order a drink in a cafe and you will be able to use their facilities.

 - Siena does have some hills but the streets are suitable for pushchairs.
 If you go slow for little legs the distances between Basilica San Domenico and the Duomo would be doable with young children.
 The city centre is pedestrianised.